openanalytics/shinyproxy-config-examples/12-openid-keycloak/README.md

 ## Configuring roles

-In Keycloak, it is possible to assign (multiple) roles to a user.
+In Keycloak, it's possible to assign (multiple) roles to a user.
 These roles can be used in ShinyProxy as groups, e.g. for adding authorization to apps.

 1. Login into Keycloak